HMS Swift (1804): HMS Swift

-After dark on 13 August Smith sailed into the bay without being detected. he then sent in two boats of volunteers, each manned by six men, one under the command of the bosun and the other under the command of a midshipmen.
+After dark on 13 August Smith sailed into the bay without being detected.
+He then sent in two boats of volunteers, each manned by six men, one under the command of the bosun and the other under the command of a midshipmen.
 All were volunteers and under orders to reconnoiter to verify the information.
 Smith also sailed closer to be able to provide covering fire if necessary.

-The boat with the midshipman came up to the garda-costa.
+The boat with the midshipman came up to the guarda-costa.
 The British clambered aboard and rapidly captured it before the other boat could arrive.
-Most of the crew of the garda-costa were ashore and had left only the captain and 14 men aboard, and all fled when the British attacked.
+Most of the crew of the guarda-costa were ashore and had left only the captain and 14 men aboard, and all fled when the British attacked.
 The noise alerted the men in the batteries in the forts, which started firing.
-The British seamen on the garda-costa cut her cables and got her out of the harbour while returning fire on the forts from her guns, with Smith and Marianne also firing.
+The British seamen on the guarda-costa cut her cables and got her out of the harbour while returning fire on the forts from her guns, with Smith and Marianne also firing.
 The British were able to withdraw without having suffered a single casualty.